Home | Electronics | Toolbox | Gini and Karl's world | E-cards | Photos | Online-Shop

 It would be possible to connect an AVR microcontroller to a WiFi card.
 The challenge is however the encryption.
 There are not only a number of different encryption algorithms but it is as well a challenge to implement all of them in a microcontroller.

-Off the shelf Wi-Fi AP-clients
+Off the shelf WiFi AP-clients and WIFI Bridges

-You can find a variety of those Wi-Fi AP-clients in any specialized supermarket for computer and electronics.
-They are usually sold as "Wi-Fi Bridge and Access Point".
+You can find a variety of those WiFi AP-clients in any specialized supermarket for computer and electronics.
+They are usually sold as "WiFi Bridge and Access Point".
 On the box it will normally say "WIFI Access Point" or "WIFI Bridge" but NOT "WIFI Router".
 On the back of the box you might see some explanation saying that you need in addition a router to connect to the internet and that this system can be used to connect existing ethernet devices to a wireless network.

-How to use a Wi-Fi AP-client
+How to use a WiFi AP-client

 Those "WIFI Access Points" can normally be configured to work in a couple of different modes: We are after the "AP-Client" mode.
+An AP-Client allows you to connect exactly one client (tuxgraphics ethernet board in our case) via WIFI.
+If you want to connect more than one in the same physical location then use a WiFi Bridge.

 Those "WIFI Access Points" are small boxes with a single ethernet rj45 jack and an antenna.
 You configure them to connect to a given WIFI network identified by its name (SSID).

 Here is how they look like.
+Most of them work very well.

 Longshine WA-45